Century Square, Singapore: History

-Developed by First Capital Corporation Ltd (now GuocoLand), Century Square was opened in July 1995 with 63 tenants, officially opening on 25 November 1995 by then-Minister for Home Affairs Wong Kan Seng.
+Developed by First Capital Corporation Ltd (now GuocoLand), Century Square was opened in July 1995 with 63 tenants, officially opening on 25 November 1995 by Minister for Home Affairs Wong Kan Seng.
 It was one of the first shopping malls in Tampines, along with Tampines Mall which opened in December that year.
-The mall featured a K-MART department store (later replaced by Metro), a privately owned Century Cineplex managed by Shaw Theatres, Food Junction, SAFE Superstore, and a Shop N Save supermarket.
+The mall featured a K-mart department store (later replaced by Metro), a privately owned Century Cineplex managed by Shaw Theatres, Food Junction, SAFE Superstore, and a Shop N Save supermarket.

 Nine years later, it was sold to AsiaMalls Management Pte Ltd (ARMF Pte Ltd).

 Century Square underwent a minor renovation under the new management.
 In 2007, Metro closed its doors and was replaced by BHG.
 Many new stores and brands were added along with a refreshed tenant mix by taking up a portion of Metro's former premises, thus becoming a ladies focused mall.

 The mall did not underwent any major renovations until August 2017, when it closed its doors for a nine-month extensive refurbishment from September 2017 till June 2018.
 The building's facade was modernised, and the interior layout was changed.

-Current tenants include Ichiban Boshi, PrettyFIT, SHINE, Food Junction, Moda Paolo, Jollibee, Prime Food and Grocer, Haidilao, ToTT and The Food Market by Food Junction.
-Filmgarde Cineplexes closed on 25 April 2022.
+With the reopening of Century Square, it had Ichiban Boshi, Gifts Greetings, PrettyFIT, Miniso, Moda Paolo, DBS/POSB Bank, Jollibee, FairPrice Finest, Haidilao, Kiddy Palace and The Food Market by Food Junction.
+The cinema was then managed by Filmgarde Cineplexes before passing to Cathay Cineplexes until it ceased operations on August 2025.

+Prime Food and Grocer were replaced by Lola's Cafe and FairPrice Finest in January 2024.
+ToTT was briefly reverted to Kiddy Palace and SHINE was briefly replaced by Miniso.